 Includes tomato juice and can use canned goods from fall.
 Different size jelly jars are acceptable in this class.
+"A pressure cooker chould be used where applicable refer to

 "A pressure cooker should be used where applicable, refer to current Ball Blue Book for guidelines."